Universal Pansharpening Model: Introduction

-To address these challenges, we propose \textbf{FoundPS}, a universal pansharpening foundation model for satellite-agnostic and scene-robust fusion.
+To address these challenges, we propose the \textbf{UniPS}, a universal pansharpening model for satellite-agnostic and scene-robust fusion.
 Fundamentally, we conceptualize pansharpening into three stages, namely unifying band-agnostic MS representations, enabling effective cross-modality interaction, and restoring desired high-resolution MS images.
 Firstly, we present a modality-interleaved transformer (MiT) that ensembles mixture-of-experts to generate band-wise modal specializations as a set of spectral affine bases, which are concatenated rather than conventionally weighted aggregation to form reversible mapping matrices.
 Through tensor multiplication, MS images with arbitrary bands are deterministically projected into a unified latent space, thereby achieving band-agnostic representation with consistent dimensionality.
 Secondly, we develop the latent diffusion bridge model (LDBM) to progressively evolve the latent representation toward high quality.
 Furthermore, we incorporate the bridge posterior sampling (BPS) strategy, which tightly couples latent diffusion with pixel observations to provide manifold-constrained fusion guidance.
-This simultaneously reduces discretization error and shortens the sampling trajectories, and enables training-free adaptation to unseen sensors and scenes, thereby enhancing generalization, thereby enhancing generalization capability.
+This simultaneously reduces discretization error and shortens the sampling trajectories, and enables training-free adaptation to varied sensors and scenes, thereby enhancing generalization capability.
 Thirdly, we devise an infinite-dimensional pixel-to-latent interaction mechanism to comprehensively capture the cross-modal dependencies between the pixel-space PAN observation and the latent-space MS representation via Hadamard Product modulated by geometric kernel and exponential kernel, effectively promoting the complementary fusion of spectral and spatial information.
-In addition, we construct PSBench, a large-scale pansharpening benchmark comprising worldwide MS–PAN image pairs from multiple satellites across diverse geographic scenes (Fig.~\ref{intro:1-2}), to support systematic training and evaluation of universal pansharpening models.
-Extensive experiments demonstrate that FoundPS consistently outperforms state-of-the-art methods (Fig.~\ref{intro:1-0}), exhibiting superior generalization capability and robustness across a wide range of pansharpening tasks.
+In addition, we construct PSBench, a large-scale pansharpening benchmark comprising worldwide MS-PAN image pairs from multiple satellites across diverse geographic scenes (Fig.~\ref{intro:1-2}), to support systematic training and evaluation of universal pansharpening models.
+Extensive experiments verify that UniPS consistently outperforms state-of-the-art methods (Fig.~\ref{intro:1-0}), exhibiting superior generalization capability and robustness across a wide range of pansharpening tasks.
 Our contributions are summarized below: